 - Which technical resources are GDPR compliant?

 Therapy has always been the meeting of the therapist and client face-to-face within a room.
 However, for clients this often means finding time in a hectic life for appointments.
 It can mean having to arrange childcare or time off work, while also having to accommodate for travel-time, to-and-from appointments.
 From this perspective, the meeting of the therapist and client within a virtual room at home or remotely through written communication can work well for both therapist and client.
 It offers a higher level of accessibility, flexibility and convenience compared to face-to-face counselliing.

 SETTING UP ONLINE THERAPY

 Online counselling and therapy has rapidly increased in popularity.
 Most counsellors, therapists and psychologists now recognise that this way of meeting clients can be effective and more convenient for everyone.
 However, it is still in its’ infancy, leaving the job of locating the best technical tools and resources for online practice with healthcare practitioners.

 If you’re thinking about setting up, or want to improve your online practice, there are certainly things to think about.
-For example, which are the most secure video call, emailing and messaging software systems to use.

 'Securing Public Trust'